 If someone has these symptoms, lab tests such as blood and/or urine tests, x-rays of the bones, or a bone marrow biopsy are usually performed to diagnosis multiple myeloma.

-Now that the VA presumes service connection for Camp Lejeune veterans with multiple myeloma, the focus can shift from proving service connection to making sure the VA assigns the correct rating.
-This is important because the VA frequently makes mistakes when they assign a rating, and that can mean the difference between hundreds or even thousands of benefits.
+Now that the VA presumes service connection for Camp Lejeune veterans developing multiple myeloma, the focus can shift from proving service connection to ensuring the VA assigns the correct rating.
+This is important because the VA frequently makes mistakes when assigning a rating, which can mean the difference between hundreds or even thousands of benefits.

-Hodgkin’s disease is a cancer of the white blood cells that spreads across the lymph nodes.
+Hodgkin’s disease is a cancer of the white blood cells that spread across the lymph nodes.
 A 100% rating will be assigned if the cancer is active or undergoing treatment.
-The 100% rating continues for 6 months after the last treatment.
+The 100% rating continues for six months after the last treatment.
 Then, the condition is reevaluated and re-rated based on the ongoing symptoms.

 Leukemia is a cancer of the blood or bone marrow that causes the over-production of immature white blood cells.
-A 100% rating is assigned while the cancer is active, and for 6 months after the last treatment.
+A 100% rating is assigned while the cancer is active and for six months after the last treatment.
 Then the leukemia is rated as anemia or aplastic anemia, whichever gives the higher rating.

 Be sure to pay attention to the rating criteria the VA uses to assign a rating for your multiple myeloma claim.
 It is important that the VA uses the rating criteria that best address the symptoms you experience as a result of multiple myeloma in order to ensure the most accurate rating.